fnproject/fdk-java/examples/async-thumbnails/README.md

 ```

 This will start a local functions service, a local flow completion
-service, and will set up a `myapp` application and three routes: `/resize128`,
+service, and will set up a `myapp` application and three functions: `resize128`,
-`/resize256` and `/resize512`.
-The routes are implemented as Fn functions
-which just invoke `imagemagick` to convert the images to the specified sizes.
+`resize256` and `resize512`.
+These functions just invoke `imagemagick` to convert the images to the specified sizes.

 The setup script also starts a docker container with an object storage daemon
 based on `minio` (with access key `alpha` and secret key `betabetabetabeta`).